 COL STREIT: Also reflective of the assistance referred to in that protocol, that the Joint Military Police Unit would provide to QPS in relation to Coronial investigations.
-CMDR SHAW: That's correct, sir.

-5 COL STREIT: And it was suspected - at that time of course, that's what was about to be embarked upon, wasn't it?
+COL STREIT: And it was suspected - at that time of course, that's what 5 was about to be embarked upon, wasn't it?